BLUEBAYcreater/Certificates-Badges-and-Points-Earned/README.md

 **For the confirmation that it is provided by Respective Companies, here are the links to them **

-**GOOGLE HAS AWARDED ME 10 CERTIFICATES FOR TAKING EXAMS IN ADWORDS AND WEB DESIGNING**
+**GOOGLE HAS AWARDED  5+ CERTIFICATES FOR TAKING EXAMS IN ADWORDS AND WEB DESIGNING AND SCORING ABOVE 80%**

 **Account verification**
 ![Screenshot (42)](https://user-images.githubusercontent.com/39979024/65828521-630af380-e2b9-11e9-9b0b-f92a80e56142.png)